 When I think about getting older I often think about my Dad who will be 79 in a few months.
 He’s a bit of a Jack Lalanne type.
 Spends much of his time working out at the gym, walking on the beach and playing his horn.
-He said, “I play pool with guys that are in their 50s.
+Recently he said, “I play pool with guys that are in their 50s.
 And by the way, they aren’t so 50s fab.”
 This made me laugh.
 “They are more like 50s-flabby, flubby, farty, and frustrated.
-What’s wrong with your generation”, he asks.
+Then he asks..”what’s wrong with your generation?”

 So I went through the tedious process of studying new stuff in my 50s, which has layers of “I don’t have the same focus” to getting mad at the content as if to say most of this can’t possibly be necessary.
 But I did it, and thankfully, I passed!
-Now let’s relax at the nail shop and plan my future with a pedicure!
+So a little relaxation at the nail shop is now in order…gotta plan my future with a pedicure!
 There, sitting next to me, dipping her toes in bubbly warm water was my old friend Linda Alvey!
 Real estate?
 “Don’t mess with that, sell timeshare, they make a lot of money and don’t have to schlep signs around in high heels!”
 Timeshare, interesting.
 And so before I wasted any more time trying to figure it out I was standing in front of beautiful property on the beach, preparing to interview in my lucky, tight gray pencil skirt.

 Barely into my work history, I heard “you’re hired!” — and within moments I was now brand new sales rep who is going to make a lot of money.
 That’s what they said.
 My primary role is to sell a lot of timeshare to the unknowing.
 Yes, it’s true… folks barley get what’s going on — but one thing they DO know —is a free gift awaits them after two Continue reading